Last updated on August 31, 2025

 The One Ring

-The One Ring is the best legendary artifact ever printed in my opinion.
-It’s a powerhouse in every deck of every format it's been part of, and even the nerfed version of it in Historic is quite a challenge to overcome.
-I wouldn’t pay a million dollars like Post Malone did, but certainly, its power justifies its monetary base price.
+The One Ring is the best legendary artifact ever printed, and one of the strongest colorless ETB effects in the game.
+Itโ€™s a powerhouse in every deck of every format it's been a part of, and even the nerfed version of it in Historic is quite a challenge to overcome.
+Surprising no one, it was eventually banned in Modern and is part of the Game Changers cards to consider when building with the Commander Brackets in mind.

-Best Legendary ArtifactsCard Payoffs
+Best Legendary Artifact Payoffs

 While there are cards like Tezzeret the Seeker which can tutor many of these artifacts, the legendary supertype also enables their use in decks that use legendary tutors like Captain Sisay.